thvasilo/uncertain-trees-experiments/README.md

 options.

 The output is one csv file per dataset, per experiment repeat.
-Will also output two additional files per experiment:
+Will also conditionally output one additional files per experiment:
-\<name\>.time.csv
 \<name\>.pred

-These contain timing measurements and each individual prediction.
+This contains each individual prediction.

 Makes use of `evaluation_functions.py` that contains `skleaner`-like evaluation functions adjusted for interval predictors.